Chicago Union Station: CTA and Pace - Local Bus service

 Union Station Transit Center is located adjacent to Union Station's parking garage.
 The bus station opened in 2016, on land formerly used for a surface parking lot.
 It features an elevator and stairway to the Amtrak underground pedestrian tunnel, allowing commuters to pass between Union Station and the bus staging area without crossing at street level.

+Inter-City Buses

 Union Station has a counter operated by the Greyhound intercity bus company.
 Tickets are available for purchase, and some Greyhound and Megabus buses pick up passengers on South Canal Street, on the east side of the station building.
 The full-service Greyhound station is four blocks southwest of Union Station.